Rednik

 The photographs from this photo session were given to Belgian artist GUY PEELLAERT who then took them back to Paris to produce some of his air-brush magic for the album artwork.

 One of the photographs was used for promotion of the album.
-I believe this was originally going to be the inside of the gatefold album cover, (don't quote me) but ended up instead used by MainMain for promotional purposes.
+I believe this was originally going to be the inside of the gatefold album cover, (don't quote me) but ended up instead used by MainMan for promotional purposes.

-Recalling the particular photograph below Terry said: "Unexpectedly the dog suddenly leaped up at me, and Bowie's expression changed.
+Recalling the particular photograph Terry said: "Unexpectedly the dog suddenly leaped up at me, and Bowie's expression changed.
 The harder you work and the more pictures you take the more decisive moments you capture.
 It's all down to experience, being ready for it, anticipating it."

 You might recall that this particular shot below was voted runner-up in the 100 Greatest Rock 'N' Roll Photographs' in the Q magazine special publication in 2002, with the foreword written by David Bowie.